Dido: Early accounts

 The oldest references to Dido's character can be traced to the lost writings of Sicilian historian Timaeus of Tauromenium (c.
 356–260 BC).
-In his Histories, Timaeus claimed that Dido founded Carthage in 814 BC, around the same time as the founding of Rome.
+In his Histories, Timaeus claims that Dido founded Carthage in 814 BC, around the same time as the founding of Rome.

 Appian, in the beginning of his Punic Wars, claims that Carthage was founded by Zorus and Carchedon.
 However, Zorus looks like an alternative transliteration of the city name Tyre, while Carchedon is just the Greek form of Carthage.
 Timaeus named Carchedon's wife as Elissa, the sister of King Pygmalion of Tyre.
 Archaeological evidence of settlement on the site of Carthage before the last quarter of the 8th century BC has yet to be found.

 That the city is named 𐤒𐤓𐤕 𐤇𐤃𐤔𐤕 (Qart-hadasht, or "New City") at least indicates it was a colony.

 Trogus and Justin

-The only surviving full account of Dido's story before Virgil's treatment is that of Virgil's contemporary Gnaeus Pompeius Trogus in his Philippic Histories, which was reworked into an epitome by Junianus Justinus (Justin) in the 3rd century AD.
+The only surviving full account of Dido's story before Virgil's treatment is that of Virgil's contemporary, Gnaeus Pompeius Trogus, in his Philippic Histories, which was reworked into an epitome by Junianus Justinus (Justin) in the 3rd century AD.

-Justin, quoting or paraphrasing Trogus, states that the king of Tyre made his beautiful daughter Dido (Elissa) and son Pygmalion his joint heirs.
+Justin, quoting or paraphrasing Trogus, writes that the king of Tyre made his beautiful daughter Dido (Elissa) and son Pygmalion his joint heirs.
 However, upon the king's death, the people took Pygmalion alone as their ruler, even though he was still a child.
 Dido married her uncle Acerbas, who, as priest of Heracles (Melqart), was second in power to the king.
 There were rumors that Acerbas had secretly buried a large store of gold, and Pygmalion had Acerbas murdered in hopes of claiming it for himself.
 Dido was enraged, and eventually planned to trick her brother and flee Tyre.

 Dido pretended to want to move into Pygmalion's home; her brother agreed, as he believed Dido would bring Acerbas' stores of gold with her when she moved.
 He sent a number of attendants to help her.
 She filled bags with sand, and, pretending they were gold, had the attendants cast them into the sea, pretending that they were an offering to her late husband's shade.
 Dido then persuaded the attendants to join her in flight to another land rather than face Pygmalion's anger when he discovered what had supposedly become of Acerbas' wealth.
 Some sympathetic senators also joined her.